Geneva Consensus Declaration

-The Geneva Consensus Declaration on Promoting Women's Health and Strengthening the Family is an anti-abortion international document created in 2020 and signed at that time by about 30 governments.
-The declaration "defends the unborn and reiterates the vital importance of the family."
-There are 40 signatories as of 2025.
+The Geneva Consensus Declaration on Promoting Women's Health and Strengthening the Family is an anti-abortion, women's health and development, and family defense international document created in 2020 and signed at that time by about 30 governments.
+"The declaration’s four main principles are “to secure meaningful health and development gains for women; to protect life at all stages; to defend the family as the fundamental unit of society; and to work together across the UN system to realize these values.”
+There are 43 signatories as of August 2026.

 It was initially cosponsored in 2020 by Brazil, Egypt, Hungary, Indonesia, Uganda, and the United States.
 Brazil eventually withdrew from the document and Guatemala was added as a cosponsor.
 Representatives from 34 countries signed the document on October 22, 2020.
 Burundi and Chad are among the most recent signatories.
 In 2021, Russia joined the Geneva Consensus.
+In August 2026, Argentina signed the declaration under President Javier Milei, becoming the first country to join after the United States assumed the secretariat from Hungary in June 2026.

 Document and history

 Initiated by U.S. Secretary of State Mike Pompeo, the document is not related to the United Nations' Geneva Consensus Foundation or to other Geneva-based institutions and was not signed in Geneva due to COVID-19 restrictions.
 Described as "Pompeo's project", the declaration was submitted by U.S. ambassador Kelly Craft to the UN General Assembly under agenda item 131 for December 2020.
 While reaffirming the vital role women play in families and pregnancy, it also supports women’s rights and participation in political affairs and prioritizes “equal access to quality education, economic resources, and political participation as well as equal opportunities with men and boys for employment, leadership and decision-making at all levels.”
 Protection for the inherent value of every human life, the family unit, “complete physical, mental and social well-being,” and holistic, specialized healthcare key components of the document.

 A commitment to prevent access to abortion, where that is the position of a nation's law, is central to the declaration.
 The persons signing the statement "[r]eaffirm [inter alia] that there is no international right to abortion, nor any international obligation on the part of States to finance or facilitate abortion, consistent with the long-standing international consensus that each nation has the sovereign right to implement programs and activities consistent with their laws and policies ... ."
 Rather, the Declaration specifies the United Nations should therefore respect national laws and policies on abortion.